안녕하세요. 토미입니다.

 I want to study Korean so that I can understand K-dramas without subtitles.

-For the second sentence, please write about a great skill that you have and would like to share with me!
+For the second sentence, please write about a significant skill you have and would like to share with me!

 For example, I would write